jonad/Toxicity_comments/README.md

 # Recurrent Neural Network for sentence-level Text Classification

-This project is about building and evaluating recurrent neural network models<br >
-for sentence-level text classification.
-The final models detect toxicity in <br >
-short texts as well as the type of toxicity, which include the following <br >
+This project is about building and evaluating recurrent neural network models for sentence-level text classification.
+The final models detect toxicity in short texts as well as the type of toxicity, which include the following
-categories: severe toxicity, obscene, identity attack, insult, and threat. <br >
+categories: severe toxicity, obscene, identity attack, insult, and threat.
-The final models can be used for filtering online posts and comments,<br>
-social media policing, and user education.
+The final models can be used for filtering online posts and comments, social media policing, and user education.
 <br>
 ### Links